SidGrip/cryptoBlaast-MN-setup/README.md

-systemctl status Blast #To check if Blast service is running systemctl start Blast #To start Blast service systemctl stop Blast #To stop Blast service systemctl is-enabled Blast #To check if Giga service is enabled on boot
+systemctl status Blast #To check if Blast service is running systemctl start Blast #To start Blast service systemctl stop Blast #To stop Blast service systemctl is-enabled Blast #To check if Blast service is enabled on boot
 ```
 ***